hollyschinsky/phonegap-workshop/polish.md

 This module is going to take you through a couple steps to polish the application a bit more.

 ###Styling
-1. Open the styles.css and add the following to the bottom to style the header bar and icons:
+1. Open the assets/css/styles.css and add the following to the bottom to style the header bar, search bar and icons:

 ```
 .media>p {